Massachusetts Route 85: Route description

-Shortly after entering Hudson, Route 85 meets Hudson Street, the super two connector road between it and the junction of I-290 and I-495 at I-495's Exit 25 and I-290's terminus, Exit 26.
+Shortly after entering Hudson, Route 85 meets the Route 85 Connector, which provides access to I-290 and I-495.
 From there Route 85 heads north, crossing the Assabet River before meeting Route 62, passing concurrently with that route through Wood Square before Route 85 continues northward.
 After passing into Bolton, the route passes between Little Pond and West Pond before ending at Route 117, less than a half mile east of I-495's exit 27.

 Route 85 Connector

-MA 85 Connector is a road that goes from the eastern terminus of Interstate 290 (I-290) to MA 85, 0.9 mi away in Marlborough.
+The Route 85 Connector is a two-lane expressway that runs from Interstate 495 at the eastern terminus of Interstate 290 to Route 85, 0.9 mi away in Marlborough.

 Future

 Improvements to Route 85 in Hudson

 In 2011 a $10.8 million project to reconstruct 7,700 feet (1.5 miles) from School Street/Park Street to the Marlborough City Line begun.
 The project consisted of a 11 ft travel lanes and 4 ft bike shoulders with 5.5 ft concrete sidewalks throughout the project corridor.
 The Walmart Driveway was reconstructed with bicycle accommodation, ADA compliance, and a new traffic signal.
 At the intersection of the Route 85 Connector and Technology Drive, the intersection was reconstructed.
 A new northbound left turn lane was constructed, new through lane constructed on Technology Drive, new through lane on Route 85 Connector and a new wire traffic signal.
 The section between Route 85 Connector and Broad Street consisted of four lanes (two in each direction) with a 4 ft raised concrete median.
 At the intersection of Broad Street, the existing signal was replaced with a two-lane roundabout.
-The roadway was be widened to four lanes (two in each direction) from Houghton Street to Broad Street.
+The roadway was widened to four lanes (two in each direction) from Houghton Street to Broad Street.
 A new traffic signal was installed at R.K Town Centre Drive with a new turn lane.
 A new traffic signal was installed at Giasson Street.
 A new northbound left turn lane with a new traffic signal was installed at Brigham Street.
 From Brigham Street to Park Street, the roadway is now cold planed and resurfaced with drainage, curbing, sidewalks and driveways included.
 At Park Street/School Street, a new traffic signal was installed and a new southbound right turn lane will be constructed.